sivakumarn748/SimonGame/README.md

-# Simson Game using Java GUI.
+# Simon Game using Java GUI.

 Run the jar file to play the game.
 Else,